VCHDecisionSupport/Azure_IaaS/json_deployment_templates/readme.md

 ## Deployment steps

 ### 1. deploy shared resources (see [deploy_shared](deploy_shared) folder)

+deploys these resources into the given resource group

 - virtual network
 - storage account

 ### 2. deploy work load resources (see [deploy_workload](deploy_workload) folder)

-There are 5 workloads deployed.  each deployed into it's own subnet.
+There are 5 workloads deployed into the given resource group.  each deployed into it's own subnet within the vnet.

 - active directory
 - share point